-This was a retrospective study of children aged 15 years and below who were managed for peritonitis between January 2014 and December 2018 at the pediatric surgery unit of ESUTH Enugu, Nigeria.
-Patients who have had surgery for peritonitis at a peripheral hospital before referral to ESUTH for reoperation were excluded from this study.
-Patients with primary peritonitis were also excluded from the study.
+This was a retrospective study of children aged 15 years and below who were managed for peritonitis between January 2014 and December 2018 in the pediatric surgery unit of Enugu State University Teaching Hospital (ESUTH) in Enugu, Nigeria.
+Patients who had surgery for peritonitis at a peripheral hospital before referral to ESUTH for reoperation were excluded from the study, as were patients with primary peritonitis.
 ESUTH is a tertiary hospital located in Enugu, South East Nigeria.
-The hospital serves the whole of Enugu State, which according to the 2016 estimates of the National Population Commission and Nigerian National Bureau of Statistics, has a population of about 4 million people and a population density of 616.0/km2.
+The hospital serves the entirety of Enugu State, which, according to the 2016 estimates of the National Population Commission and the Nigerian National Bureau of Statistics, has a population of about four million and a population density of 616.0/km2.
 The hospital also receives referrals from its neighboring states.
-Information was extracted from the case notes, operation notes, operation register and admission-discharge records.
-The information extracted included the age, gender, presenting symptoms, duration of symptoms before presentation, time interval between presentation and intervention, intra-operative finding, definitive operative procedure performed, complications of treatment, duration of hospital stay and outcome of treatment.
-Diagnosis of peritonitis was made based on clinical and radiological findings.
+Information was extracted from the case notes, operation notes, operation register, and admission-discharge records.
+The information extracted included age, gender, presenting symptoms, duration of symptoms before presentation, time interval between presentation and intervention, intra-operative finding, definitive operative procedure performed, complications of treatment, duration of hospital stay, and outcome of treatment.
+The diagnoses of peritonitis were made based on clinical and radiological findings.
 The follow-up period was 12 months.
-Ethical approval was obtained from the ethics and research committee of ESUTH and informed consent was obtained from the patients’ caregivers.
-Statistical Package for Social Science (SPSS) version 21 (manufactured by IBM Corporation Chicago Illinois) was used for data entry and analysis.
-Data were expressed as percentages, median, mean, and range.
+Ethical approval was obtained from the ethics and research committee of ESUTH, and informed consent was obtained from the patients’ caregivers.
+Statistical Package for Social Science (SPSS) version 21 (manufactured by IBM Corporation, Chicago, Illinois) was used for data entry and analysis.
+Data were expressed as percentages, medians, means, and ranges.

 3. Results